Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 - The PIDs are: 3939,4519,4522,4612

-# Find The Image Value ProcessId 2840:
+# Find The Image Value ProcessId 2840 In The SysmonForLinux Log:

+The image, or path to the executable that started the process, can be found with:

+    cat /home/linuxforensics/Desktop/cases/HacktiveLegion_15102023/ubuntu/var/log/syslog | sudo /opt/sysmon/sysmonLogView

+There are many lines in the output, but if we search for "ProcessId: 2840", the "Image" line will be nearby.

+- The line we want is:

+  - Image: /usr/bin/python3.8

+# What User Executed Process 3324: